 People who take methamphetamine medication can be susceptible to its addictive properties.
 The addictive effects of meth have prompted doctors to prescribe the drug only when necessary.
 Although some meth addicts simply started out as medical patients, they are still at risk for the adverse effects of meth on their health when they abuse the drug.

 Methamphetamine poses a high risk for physical and psychological damage as part of its long-term effects.
 However, because it is also illegal, its effects can go beyond just physical and mental.

 Anyone who is found to buy, sell or possess methamphetamine or anyone who produces a positive result from methamphetamine drug testing is at risk of also getting into trouble with the law and/or their employer.

 Methamphetamine abuse refers to the use and the desire for more of the substance for similar effects obtained from smaller amounts.
 This particular substance affects the central nervous system.

 There are many ways to detect whether or not a person has recently abused meth.
-These signs and symptoms may even be used as grounds for using a home drug test for methamphetamine.
+These signs and symptoms may even be used as grounds for using an at home drug test.

 - Dilated pupils

 - Flushing of the skin

 - Euphoria during the first few minutes after administration

 - Hypertension or hypotension